raychongtk/wallet/README.md

 ---
 # Tech Stack
-- Go 1.23
+- Go 1.23 - Programming Language
-- Postgresql
+- Postgresql - Database
-- Redis
+- Redis - Cache/In-memory DB
-- Docker
+- Docker - Containerization
-- Docker Compose
+- Docker Compose - Container Orchestration
-- Testcontainers
+- Testcontainers - Integration Testing
-- Wire
+- Wire - Dependency Injection
-- Gin
+- Gin - HTTP Web Framework
-- Gorm
+- Gorm - ORM
-- Viper
+- Viper - Configuration
-- Zap
+- Zap - Logger
 ---
 # Prerequisite
 - Docker and Docker Compose must be installed
 - If you get any error related to wire, please install `go get github.com/google/wire/cmd/wire` and make sure `$GOPATH/bin` is in your terminal path
 ---
 # How to run?
+- All seed data is in the `./script/init.sql` file
+- All config/environment variables are in the `dev.env` file
 - Execute Makefile by running `make` and `make start` commands in your terminal
 - Run without make file
   - Start docker via `docker-compose up -d`